Frequently Asked Questions

 Who is eligible for the Delaware Mortgage Relief Program?

-- Delinquent by at least thirty (30) days, including any payments during a forbearance period
+- Delinquent by at least thirty (30) days, including past due payments during the forbearance period.

 What is area median income (AMI)?
 How can I find my AMI?